 After a disaster, people come together to help.
-To make the most of your contributions, it’s important to follow these guidelines for donating and volunteering responsibly.
-To find a list of trusted organizations that can put your generous contributions of money, donations and time to the best possible use, visit National Voluntary Organizations Active in Disaster.
+To make the most of your contributions, it’s important to follow guidelines for donating and volunteering responsibly.
+The below tried and true best practices will give you a starting point.
+You can also email the FEMA Donations Unit for answers to your specific questions or to make an in-kind donation.

 View our COVID-19 page for detailed suggestions on how to help with the pandemic response.

 Financial contributions to recognized disaster relief organizations are the fastest, most flexible and most effective method of donating.
 Organizations on the ground know what items and quantities are needed, often buy in bulk with discounts and, if possible, purchase through businesses local to the disaster, which supports economic recovery.